Quantum Invariants of 3-manifolds and NP vs #P

-In computational complexity, a significant amount of useful theory is built on a foundation of widely-believed conjectures about the separation of complexity classes, the most famous of which is P $\neq$ NP.
-In this work, we examine the consequences of one such conjecture on the combinatorics of 3-manifold diagrams.
-We use basic tools from quantum computation to give a simple (and unconditional) proof that the Witten-Reshetikhin-Turaev invariant of 3-manifolds is $\#$P-hard to calculate.
-We then use this fact to show that, if NP $\neq \#$P, then there exist infinitely many 3-manifold diagrams which cannot be made logarithmically ``thin'' (relative to their overall size) except perhaps by an exponentially large number of local moves.
-The latter theorem is an analogue of a result of Freedman for the Jones Polynomial.
+\abstracts{The computational complexity class $\#\P$ captures the difficulty of counting the satisfying assignments to a boolean formula.
+In this work, we use basic tools from quantum computation to give a proof that the $SO(3)$ Witten-Reshetikhin-Turaev (WRT) invariant of 3-manifolds is $\#\P$-hard to calculate.
+We then apply this result to a question about the combinatorics of Heegaard splittings, motivated by analogous work on link diagrams by M. Freedman.
+We show that, if $\#\P \not\subseteq \FP^\NP$, then there exist infinitely many Heegaard splittings which cannot be made logarithmically thin by local WRT-preserving moves, except perhaps via a superpolynomial number of steps.
+We also outline two extensions of the above results.
+First, adapting a result of Kuperberg, we show that any presentation-independent approximation of WRT is also $\#\P$-hard.
+Second, we sketch out how all of our results can be translated to the setting of triangulations and Turaev-Viro invariants.}{}{}